kettanaito/naming-cheatsheet/README.md

 ```

 #### `reset`
-Sets something back to its initial value or state.
+Sets a variable back to its initial value or state.

 ```js
 const initialFruits = 5;